To build harmonious communities

 Paul Routledge – founder & CEO of LRS

-The answer is simple; only when everyone, who offers homes to people in the UK, becomes an active member of LRS will our communities be protected and people will begin to behave or face the consequences of homelessness.
+The answer is simple; only when everyone, who offer homes to people in the UK, becomes an active member of LRS will our communities be protected and people will begin to behave or face the consequences.

 Comments are disabled.